Basic Binary IPC

 number and an appropriate host address are chosen.

-Stream sockets obtained by using ACCEPT-CONNECTION
+Stream sockets obtained by using ACCEPT-CONNECTION or

-are of type IPV4-TCP-STREAM
+CONNECT-TO-IPV4-TCP-SERVER are of type IPV4-TCP-STREAM.
+This class

 extends the stream socket protocol with the following functions